Skip to content

 Labour law protections

 Bahrain enacted a Wage Protection System in 2016 covering all private-sector workers.
-Workers are entitled to a written contract, paid leave, overtime premium, and end-of-service gratuity.
-Since 2009, Bahrain allows employer mobility — the 'flexi permit' and standard work-permit transfer mean workers are not locked to one employer indefinitely.
+Workers receive a written contract, paid leave, overtime premium, and end-of-service gratuity.
+The flexi permit and standard work-permit transfer allow employer mobility without workers being locked in indefinitely.
+The LMRA runs a worker-protection hotline (+973 17506055) and a Wage Protection Unit that investigates non-payment complaints.
+The Nepal Embassy in Manama provides consular services.

 Full Worker Rights guide